felipe1234-dev/jquery-like-php-dom/README.md

 ```

-To print the detected information we can use the `text` function, check the following example:
+To print the detected information we can also use the `echo` function, check the following example:

 ### Html